 NPDES Consent Decree.
 The District's NPDES permits, in addition to controlling discharges from the WRPs, also impose conditions upon combined sewer system overflows (the "CSOs").
 In compliance with the NPDES permits, the District's TARP was developed as a long term control plan to control CSOs.
 The USEPA has alleged that discharges from the District's CSOs have and continue to violate certain permit requirements, including the prohibition on discharging pollutants into waters that cause or contribute to violations of applicable water quality standards for dissolved oxygen, solids, and floatables.
 IEPA has joined the USEPA in alleging the stated water quality violations.
-Entities with combined sewer systems that allegedly are in violation of a long term control plan, with "enforceable" requiring a judgment or a consent decree entered in a federal district court.
+Entities with combined sewer systems that allegedly are in violation of applicable water quality standards are subject to an enforceable schedule for the implementation of a long term control plan, with "enforceable" requiring a judgment or a consent decree entered in a federal district court.
 The District has been in discussions with the USEPA and IEPA for several years and recently has engaged in extended settlement discussions to enter into a consent decree for entry with the U.S. District Court for the Northern District of Illinois (the "Northern District").